 High unemployment and falling disposable income levels prompted many consumers to scale back discretionary spending during the recession.
 Consequently, men's clothing stores experienced declining demand and many operators resorted to promotional and discount activity to bear the burden.
-Although the industry is forecast to improve over the five years to 2019, especially as operators strive to increase operational efficiency and cater to niche markets, the industry will experience an increase in external competition as international clothing retailers muscle in on the Canadian retail market... purchase to read more
+Although the industry is forecast to improve over the five years to 2020, especially as operators strive to increase operational efficiency and cater to niche markets, the industry will experience an increase in external competition as international clothing retailers muscle in on the Canadian retail market... purchase to read more

 Industry Report - Starting a New Business Chapter

 Although the industry displays a low level of concentration, competing directly with major players and established brands can be difficult without substantial resources.
 Major players are also well versed within their segments of the market.
 For instance, Harry Rosen is expected to account for 40.0% of the luxury men's clothing market.
 This indicates that the company has a well-established brand with the added benefits of experienced staff and various distribution agreements.